 The Code continues to assist both repairers and insurers to achieve a balance of fairness in their dealings with each other.
-However the CAC is confident that the agreements reached by ICA and MTAA representatives at the time of writing will provide a clearer pathway for both sides of the industry.
+However, the CAC is confident that the agreements reached by ICA and MTAA representatives at the time of writing will provide a clearer pathway for both sides of the industry.
+Changes to the Code have received mixed reviews but there is general support for the ongoing reform agenda of the Code Committee.
+The work of the CAC continues on arbitration and further improvements.